 Further away in upper Holesovice is a cool design space with clothes and homewares by local and European designers.
-Vnitroblock has regular events, a cinema, bar and art on the walls.
-The coffee is excellent and the space welcoming.
+Vnitroblock has regular events, a cinema, a bar and art on the walls.
+The coffee is excellent and the space is welcoming.
 It’s a great space where you can linger for a while on their comfy sofas and it’s not too crowded.
 Try the Italian ice cream or a cold brew coffee on a warm day.

 Letna, Prague 7

 The last of my recommendations in Holesovice is Cafe Letka.
 High ceilings, distressed walls and communal tables are just some of the features which make this one of the trendiest and best cafes in Prague.
 The coffee comes from Five Elephant in Berlin, my absolute favourite coffee spot in Berlin’s Mitte district.
 Cafe Letka is also worth visiting for breakfast, brunch, smoothies and consider tying one of their amazing raw hot chocolate drinks with honey.

 While there are many sights, historic monuments and of course Prague Castle to explore in this neighbourhood, there isn’t much in the way of good coffee or even worthwhile cafes or restaurants.
 Cafes in this area are often tourist traps so I’d recommend sticking to the two cafes I mention here.